Design

 As a brand and/or manufacturer of food products or facilitating imports or distribution in the U.S., the FDA is not just a term.
 Creating FDA-compliant artworks and labels is a practiced art in itself.

 The FDA regulates multiple aspects of food supply and categories.
-To ensure the security of public health and meet increasing demands, the FDA has many established guidelines, laws, and statements.
+To ensure the security of public health and meet increasing health demands, the FDA has many established guidelines, laws, and statements.

 Understanding and collating all the data to brief creative teams for food labeling projects can seem like an uphill task.